News from the DOR Team

 Over the last 4 years Declan O’Rourke has handpicked some of his most popular material and re-imagined the arrangements for a full concert orchestra.
 Since 2012 O’Rourke has played 5 sold out concert hall sized venues around Ireland with these works, accompanied by the RTE Concert Orchestra.
 The results have been spectacular, and the audience responses overwhelmingly positive.

-Late last year it was decided to commit this work to record in the studio and the Artists 5th full length record ‘Declan O’Rourke, In Full Colour’ will be released to coincide with the concert this spring.
+Late last year it was decided to commit this work to record in the studio and the Artists 5th full length record ‘Declan O’Rourke, In Full Colour’ will be released soon!

 If you haven’t already seen it yet, here is the video that everyone’s been talking about and watching on Facebook, of Declan and Saoirse performing ‘Whatever Else Happens’ (from Declan’s ‘Big Bad Beautiful World’ album).
 The video went viral after the show and over the course of the seven days that followed it enjoyed over 150,000 views!
 We have never seen anything move as fast here.